aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 and add it to your Lambda function.
 The following parameters will impact Amazon DynamoDB's polling behavior:

 * __batchSize__: Determines how many records are buffered before invoking your lambda function - could impact your function's memory usage (if too high) and ability to keep up with incoming data velocity (if too low).
 * __startingPosition__: Will determine where to being consumption, either at the most recent ('LATEST') record or the oldest record ('TRIM_HORIZON').
-'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all reocrds that arrived prior to attaching the event source.
+'TRIM_HORIZON' will ensure you process all available data, while 'LATEST' will ignore all records that arrived prior to attaching the event source.

 ```ts
 import dynamodb = require('@aws-cdk/aws-dynamodb');